Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Spatiotemporal model

-It is straightforward to generalise the MCMC algorithm from Section \ref{secGS} to the spatio-temporal case.
+It is straightforward to generalise the MCMC algorithm from Section \ref{secGS} to the spatiotemporal case.
 We remind that $(X_0,\ldots,X_{T})$ are conditionally mutually independent homogeneous PP's on $S$, given $\lambda_\mathcal{T}^*$.
-The temporal dependence of the model is defined through $\beta$ (and $\lambda_\mathcal{T}^*$), as shown in Figure \ref{fig1} (when considering the dashed arrows).
+The temporal dependence of the model is defined through $\beta$ (and, possibly, $\lambda_\mathcal{T}^*$).